-The City may require evidence of attendance at the funeral.
+The City may require evidence of attendance of attendance

-23. SWORN SAFETY WORKER LEAVE
+2423.
+SWORN SAFETY WORKER LEAVE

 This program is eliminated as of 2022, and there will be no additional accrual.
-Employees in this bargaining unit with accrued balances shall be eligible to use them throughout the end of employment.
+Employees in this bargaining unit shall receive a separate bank of an additional ninety-six (96) hours of vacation leave as Sworn Safety Worker Leave with accrued balances shall be eligible to use them throughout the end of employment.
 This leave will have no cash value and will be forfeited upon separation of employment.
 The use of Sworn Safety Worker Leave will be subject to the rules, procedures, and practices that govern the use of Vacation Leave.

-24. ACCRUED LEAVE PAY UPON TERMINATION/SEPARATION
+2524.
+ACCRUED LEAVE PAY UPON TERMINATION/SEPARATION

-Unused compensatory time leave, and vacation leave accrued and unused prior to the effective date of an employee's termination/separation, shall be paid in a lump sum upon termination/separation.
+Unused compensatory time leave and vacation leave accrued and unused prior to the effective date of an employee's termination/separation shall be paid in a lump sum upon termination/separation.
 (This section does not refer to sick leave.)

-25. MILITARY LEAVE
+2625.
+MILITARY LEAVE